Beginnings as a seminary

 Retiring June 30, 2010, after 40 years of public service, the last 32 of which were at Clarion, he was quick to add, "I want to continue to help Clarion in any way possible once I retire."
 Since his retirement, Grunenwald has assisted in general fundraising and promoting the Barnes Center for Biotechnology Business Development.
 He has also served as a consultant for the Pennsylvania State System of Higher Education.

 Clarion turned "Eagletastic" with the arrival of Dr. Karen M. Whitney as its 16th president on July 1, 2010.
 The new word coined at Clarion reflected a continuation of the pride in PennWest Clarion and its mascot, the Golden Eagle.

 When she assumed the presidency, Whitney articulated a vision of engaging leadership with the goal of advancing the university and its region through increased degree attainment, a campus culture of civility, listening, entrepreneurialism, achievement, relationships, civic engagement, and institutional leadership.

 With the arrival Dr. Dale-Elizabeth Pehrsson on July 1, 2018, Clarion's 17th president has sought to help Clarion find its True North.
 True North is a three-year plan of action to move the institution in a new direction.

 Pehrsson has more than 25 years of experience in higher education, beginning her academic career as an affiliate faculty member and clinical supervisor for counselor education at Idaho State University in 1991.
 She also has worked in the healthcare field, as both a counselor and registered nurse.

-Throughout its history, the Clarion University community has evolved from the immediate greater Clarion to the state, nation and world.
-It all started as a dream of providing local advanced education through a seminary to the current Clarion University that is part of Pennsylvania's State System of Higher Education.
+Throughout its history, the PennWest Clarion community has evolved from the immediate greater Clarion to the state, nation and world.
+It all started as a dream of providing local advanced education through a seminary to the current PennWest Clarion that is part of Pennsylvania's State System of Higher Education.